Skip to main content

 Fish and Aquatic Program

 Protecting fish and the aquatic environment is an essential part of the Site C project.
-While the new reservoir will be able to support new and productive fish populations, we also know there will be changes to fish habitat, health and survival, and movement as a result of the project.
+While the new reservoir will be able to support new and productive fish populations, we also acknowledge changes to fish habitat, health and survival, and movement as a result of the project.

 We’ve developed a thorough range of monitoring and mitigation programs to address these changes.